kiko - Fotolia

 On the data protection front, Carbonite purchased fellow cloud backup pioneer Mozy, a subsidiary of Dell Technologies, for $145.8 million.
 Both companies initially focused on consumers, but Mozy expanded to business users when EMC bought the company in 2007.
 Mozy joined Dell in 2016 as part of the EMC transaction.

-Carbonite's Mozy deal extended the Boston vendor's recent string of acquisitions.
+Carbonite's Mozy deal the Boston vendor's recent string of acquisitions.
 Carbonite picked up Datacastle's endpoint backup and Double-Take Software's high-availability technology in 2017 and Seagate's EVault cloud backup and disaster-recovery-as-a-service business in 2015.

 Veeam spent $42.5 million to buy N2WS, which focuses on cloud-native enterprise backup and recovery for AWS workloads.
 Veeam, which had been an investor in N2WS, is operating it as an independent company.